AdobeDocs/experience-platform.en/help/access-control/flac/overview.md

 ---
 # Attribute-based access control overview

+>[!IMPORTANT]
+>
+>Attribute-based access control is currently available in a limited release.
+This capability will be available to all Real-Time Customer Data Platform customers once it is fully released.

-Attribute-based access control in Adobe Experience Platform allows administrators to control access to specific objects and/or capabilities based on attributes.
+Attribute-based access control allows administrators to control access to specific objects and/or capabilities based on attributes.
 This functionality allows you to label Experience Data Model (XDM) schema fields with labels that define organizational or data usage scopes.
 In parallel, administrators can use the user and role administration interface to define access policies surrounding XDM schema fields and better manage the access given to users or groups of users (internal, external, or third-party users).
 Additionally, attribute-based access control allows administrators to manage access to specific segments.

-Through attribute-based access control, administrators of your organization can control users' access to both sensitive personal data (SPD)and personally identifiable information (PII) across all Platform workflows and resources.
+Through attribute-based access control, administrators of your organization can control users' access to both sensitive personal data (SPD) and personally identifiable information (PII) across all Platform workflows and resources.
 Administrators can define specific user roles that have access only to specific fields, as well as only to specific data that correspond to those fields.

-## Understanding attribute-based access control
+## Attribute-based access control terminology

 Attribute-based access control involves the following components: